jmparatte/arduino-python/README.md

 # Arduino-Python

-Arduino-Python is a Python 3 implementation of Arduino libraries and toolkit for various platforms.
+Arduino-Python is a Python 3 implementation of Arduino libraries and toolkit for various platforms including ESP32/MicroPython.

-The main goal of this development is to offer a quick way to migrate pure Arduino C++ libraries and programs to Python.
+The main goal of this development is to offer a quick way to migrate pure Arduino C++ libraries and programs to Python/MicroPython.

 ## Hello World!